ABOUT

 Relevant information is documented in the Biodiversity Information Database (BID) and is based on existing literature and research.
 The BID is available for all researchers and individuals who want to study and understand a particular wildlife species in the exhibit.

 Specimen collections at the facility provide information on species diversity and habitat changes, which are gathered through fieldwork, documentation, and secondary data.
-This means the specimens per se serve as a ready reference for verification to those involved in taxonomic, distributional, and ecological observations.
+This means the specimens preserve as a ready reference for verification to those involved in taxonomic, distributional, and ecological observations.
 A fundamental principle in scientific works is that others can verify observations by one worker.
-That process is simplified due to the accessibility of the relevant specimens in the exhibit through the BID.
+The process is simplified due to the accessibility of the relevant specimens in the exhibit through the BID.

 DIORAMA